jmaris/radar/README.md

 Most of the project will be written in Ruby, with Rails in order to dramatically speed up development, and since it's a web based implementation, it makes sense to use Rails.

-# Installing Sonar
+# Installing Radar

-You can check out [the documentation](https://github.com/leoncastillejos/sonar/tree/master/doc/en) for instructions on installing, using and configuring Sonar.
+You can check out [the documentation](https://github.com0xDA221E/radar/tree/master/doc/en) for instructions on installing, using and configuring Radar.